 Co-researcher Dr Matthew Stocks said Australia was installing about three Gigawatts per year of wind and solar photovoltaics.

-"This rate is sufficient, if continued until 2030, for renewable energy to meet more than half of Australia's electricity consumption needs and Australia's entire Paris greenhouse emissions reduction target," said Dr Stocks, a research fellow at the ANU Research School of Engineering.
+"This rate is sufficient, if continued until 2030, for renewable energy to meet more than half of Australia's electricity consumption needs and Australia's entire Paris greenhouse emissions reduction target," said Dr Stocks, a research fellow at the ANU Research School of Electrical, Energy and Materials Engineering.

 "The Snowy 2.0 pumped hydro energy storage project could provide half of the new energy storage required.